sergey-maletsky/crypting/README.md

 add new user with name "crypter" with access rights only to this database.

 III Build automation tool
-Thereis Gradle as a build automation tool in this project.
+There is Gradle as a build automation tool in this project.

 To build and run project you could execute following command in the terminate or console while you are in